benkiefer/matching/README.md

 ##Todo
  - Fix IE10 (last remaining issue appears to be the [backface-visibility](http://jsfiddle.net/reybango/ax2Mc/))
  - Victory dance of some form.
- - Card front should be a different color
  - Different Difficulties?
  - Two-player scoring?